molbrain/MORE-RNAseq/README.md

 ## Summary

-This is the MORE-RNAseq pipeline, a series of scripts analyzing RNA sequencing of genes and L1 transposons.
+This is the MORE-RNAseq pipeline for qualifying retrotransposition-capable LINE-1 (L1) expression based on bulk RNA-sequencing data.
+The pipeline can be re-analyzed using FASTQ data that you already have.

+## Citation

-(Nakachi Y, Du J, Watanabe R, Yanagida Y, Bundo M and Iwamoto K. 2025.
-In preparation)
+Nakachi Y, Du J, Watanabe R, Yanagida Y, Bundo M and Iwamoto K.
+MORE-RNAseq: A pipeline for qualifying retrotransposition-capable LINE1 expression based on RNA-seq data.
+Front Bioinform, 2025.
+In press.
+DOI: (not yet)

 ## Quick usage